The Gods of Pegāna: Stories

-S. T. Joshi, noting that Dunsany was reading Nietzsche at the time he was writing The Gods of Pegāna, declared it "an instantiation of the quintessential act of fantasy: the creation of a new world.
-Dunsany has simply carried the procedure one step further than any of his conceivable predecessors – William Beckford (Vathek), William Morris with his medieval fantasies – by inventing an entire cosmogony ...
-Dunsany embodies his new realm with his own philosophical predilections, and these predilections – although expressed in the most gorgeously evocative of prose-poetry – are of a very modern, even radical sort".

 The pantheon

-MĀNA-YOOD-SUSHĀЇ
+Māna-Yood-Susha̅i̅

-The chief of the gods of Pegāna is MĀNA-YOOD-SUSHĀЇ, who created the other gods and then fell asleep; when he wakes, he "will make again new gods and other worlds, and will destroy the gods whom he hath made."
-Men may pray to "all the gods but one"; only the gods themselves may pray to MĀNA-YOOD-SUSHĀЇ.
+The chief of the gods of Pegāna is Māna-Yood-Susha̅i̅, who created the other gods and then fell asleep.
+When he wakes, he "will make again new gods and other worlds, and will destroy the gods whom he hath made."
+Men may pray to "all the gods but one"; only the gods themselves may pray to Māna-Yood-Susha̅i̅.

 Skarl the Drummer

-After MĀNA-YOOD-SUSHĀЇ "made the gods and Skarl", Skarl made a drum and beat on it in order to lull his creator to sleep; he keeps drumming eternally, for "if he cease for an instant then MĀNA-YOOD-SUSHĀЇ will start awake, and there will be worlds nor gods no more".
+After Māna-Yood-Susha̅i̅  "made the gods and Skarl", Skarl made a drum and beat on it in order to lull his creator to sleep; he keeps drumming eternally, for "if he cease for an instant, then Māna-Yood-Susha̅i̅  will start to awake, and there will be worlds nor gods no more".
 Dunsany writes that:

 The small gods

-Besides MĀNA-YOOD-SUSHĀЇ, there are numerous other gods in Pegāna's pantheon, known as the small gods:
+Besides Māna-Yood-Susha̅i̅, there are numerous other gods in Pegāna's pantheon, known as the small gods: